gbmhunter/blog/content/programming/microcontrollers/atmel/atmel-at32-family/re-programming-andor-modifying-the-dfu-bootloader/index.md

 $ unzip AVR-UC3-SoftwareFramework-1.7.0.zip
 ```

-This should put all the files into a directory called 1.7.0-ATUC3.
+This should put all the files into a directory called `1.7.0-ATUC3`.
 Sweet!
-Now you can find the bootloader source code at 1.7.0-AT32UC3/SERVICES/USB/CLASS/DFU/EXAMPLES/ISP.
-In this directory you should find the source code and associated headers (isp.c/h, usb_dfu.c/h).
-There are also sub-directories containing files specific to the different sub-families of the AT32UC3 (e.g. AT32UC3A, AT32UC3A3, AT32UC3B, ...).
+Now you can find the bootloader source code at `1.7.0-AT32UC3/SERVICES/USB/CLASS/DFU/EXAMPLES/ISP`.
+In this directory you should find the source code and associated headers (`isp.c/h`, `usb_dfu.c/h`).
+There are also sub-directories containing files specific to the different sub-families of the `AT32UC3` (e.g. `AT32UC3A`, `AT32UC3A3`, `AT32UC3B`, ...).

-At this point I will pick a particular sub-family for the rest of the tutorial, the AT32UC3A.
+At this point I will pick a particular sub-family for the rest of the tutorial, the `AT32UC3A`.
 Obviously, replace all occurrences of this name with your particular sub-family.
-If you navigate into the AT32UC3A sub-folder, you will find an IAR and a GCC folder.
-Since we are using Linux, and the license for GCC does not cost any money, we will choose GCC.
-Go into the GCC folder.
+If you navigate into the `AT32UC3A` sub-folder, you will find an `IAR` and a `GCC` folder.
+Since we are using Linux, and the license for `GCC` does not cost any money, we will choose `GCC`.
+Go into the `GCC` folder.

 Your path should now be: